RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/package-aqueduct.artifacts/aqueduct.artifacts.bool_artifact.md

 This class represents a bool within the flow's DAG.

-Any annotated python function that returns a boolean will return this class when that function is called.
-This is also returned from pre-defined functions like metric.bound(...).
+Any `@check`-annotated python function that returns a boolean will return this class when that function is called.
+This class can also be returned from pre-defined functions like metric.bound(...).

+Any `@op`-annotated python function that returns a boolean will return this class when that function is called in non-lazy mode.

 **Examples**: